How Difficult is the GRE? | Comparison to Other Standardized Tests

 As mentioned above, the GRE is not packed with hard math problems.
 In fact, they’re the stuff you studied in the seventh or eighth grade.
 What makes the Quantitative Reasoning portion a pain in the neck for some people is the fact that it has been a while since they last encountered the concepts in the test.
 This is why brushing up on your basic math is necessary if you want to get good scores.

 Aside from the actual concepts, the test also includes tricky math problems.
-Like what we’ve said before, the questions for the math problems are phrased in a tricky and complex manner.
+Like what we’ve said before, the questions for the math section is phrased in a tricky and complex manner for test takers.
 They can be quite confusing so it’s highly recommended that you read these questions thoroughly before answering.

 You’re only allowed to answer the GRE within 3 hours and 45 minutes.
 While it only has 3 sections, there are lots of questions that you have to answer.
-You’ll mostly only get a minute for each question in the Quantitative and Verbal Reasoning sections while you only have an hour to answer two essay prompts for the Analytical Writing of the GRE.
-Combined with the tricky questions, the test can really be a bit overwhelming.
+You’ll mostly only get a minute for each question in the Quantitative and Verbal Reasoning sections while you only have an hour to answer two essay prompts for the Analytical Writing section of the GRE.
+Combined with the tricky questions, the test can really be a bit overwhelming and writing two essays in a short amount of time can be straining and tiring.

 We’ve mentioned this portion before but we feel like it’s worth emphasizing that GRE questions can get quite tricky.
 This can certainly make them feel more difficult than what they really are.